-15. CONTAINERS AND VEHICLES ON ROADS
+16. CONTAINERS, OBJECTS AND VEHICLES ON ROADS

-- 15.1 No person shall use or place or leave upon any road, private road, or public place, any container that in the opinion of an authorised officer of Council is an obstruction or causes a traffic safety hazard, or is likely to cause a traffic safety hazard. - 15.2 No person shall leave on a road within the District for a period exceeding seven (7) consecutive days, any vehicle: - a) Which has no effective motor power in or attached to it; or - b) Which has no current Warrant of Fitness displayed on it; or - c) Which is not licensed for the current licensing year; or - d) Which is in such a state that it cannot safely be driven or is so disabled or damaged that it cannot be driven. - 15.3 A 'Notice of Intention to Impound' may be placed on any vehicle which does not comply with section 15.2.
-If the vehicle remains on a road seven (7) consecutive days following the notice being placed on the vehicle, the vehicle may be removed or impounded. - 15.4 If any vehicle or container, on any road or public place under the control of Council is in the opinion of an authorised officer of Council, an obstruction or traffic safety hazard, or is likely to cause a traffic safety hazard, an authorised officer may require action to remove the vehicle or container, or may impound it immediately.

-15.5 If any container, trailer or caravan or other vehicle which has been impounded or removed is not claimed and the expenses of removal and/or of storage are not paid by the owner or some other person having an interest therein within two (2) months after the date of removal or impounding an authorised officer of Council may proceed to dispose of such vehicle in terms of the Local Government Act.
+- 16.1.
+No person shall leave on a road within the District any vehicle: - a) Which has no effective motor power in or attached to it; or - b) Which has no current Warrant of Fitness displayed on it; or - c) Which is not licensed for the current licensing year; or - d) Which is in such a state that it cannot safely be driven or is so disabled or damaged that it cannot be driven. - 16.2.
+A 'Notice of Intention to Impound' may be placed on any vehicle which does not comply with section 17.2. - 16.3.
+After the period listed on the Notice of Intention to Impound elapses, Council may remove, impound, or dispose of the vehicle in accordance with the Local Government Act 1974 (356). - 16.4.
+No person shall use or place or leave upon any road, private road, or public place, any container, object, or other material that in the opinion of an authorised officer of Council is an obstruction or causes a traffic safety hazard, or is likely to cause a traffic safety hazard. - 16.5.
+If any container or object on any road or public place under the control of Council is in the opinion of an authorised officer of Council an obstruction or traffic safety hazard, or is likely to cause a traffic safety hazard, an authorised officer may take or require action to remove the container or object and may impound it immediately. - 16.6.
+If any container or object which has been impounded or removed is not claimed and the expenses of removal and/or of storage are not paid by the owner or some other person having an interest therein within two (2) months after the date of removal or impounding, an authorised officer of Council may proceed to dispose of the container or object.